marzneshin/marzneshin/README.md

 Check [open issues](https://github.com/khodedawsh/marzneshin/issues) to help the progress of this project.

 <p align="center">
-Thanks to the all contributors who have helped Marzneshin:
+Thanks to all contributors who have helped Marzneshin:
 </p>
 <p align="center">
 <a href="https://github.com/khodedawsh/marzneshin/graphs/contributors">